ahvonenj/melvor-mods/README.md

 The game data itself is separated into the `melvorDemo`, `melvorFull` and `melvorTotH` json-files.
 These files together basically form a _database_ for the game. `melvorTotH.json` contains data related to the Throne of the Herald expansion and, e.g. the items of that expansion specifically.
 As for the `melvorDemo` and `melvorFull` files... well they contain everything else, so the non-expansion data, but it is not very clear whether you'll find your Shark healing data from the former or from the latter - there's a trick you can use though (or just trial and error).

-If you would like to know how the game knows how much a shark heals, you should start by basically `CTRL+F`ing the `gameData,json` file for "Shark".
+If you would like to know how the game knows how much a shark heals, you should start by basically `CTRL+F`ing the `gameData.json` file for "Shark".
 You want to know the ID of the Shark item and searching for it should return something like `"melvorD:Shark"`.
 Now the important thing to note here is the prefix `melvorD:` - this prefix can be one of `melvorD`, `melvorF` or `melvorTotH` and by looking at this id, you now know where the item data iself is located.

 `melvorD` corresponds to the `melvorDemo.json`, `melvorF` corresponds to the `melvorFull.json` and lastly `melvorTotH` corresponds to the `melvorTotH.json` file.

-Now that you can the item ID of the shark, `melvorD:Shark` and you know to search for this id in the `melvorDemo.json` file, you can go do just that.
+Now that you have the item ID for the shark, `melvorD:Shark`, and you know to search for this id in the `melvorDemo.json` file, you can go do just that.
 You can search with both `melvorD:Shark` and just `Shark` and you should eventually bump into something like this:

 ```json
 {